ChrisSun06/sokoban-web-app/README.md

   You can click "add token to all" to add one token for each user

-  If you click "remove all", all users will be removed (please try it after you are done with the other features of the user list)
+  If you click "remove all users", all users will be removed (please try it after you are done with the other features of the user list)

   If you click "add new product", a new product with a default name and price will be added to the list of products (at the bottom, so you might need to scroll down)

   For each user, you will see their user name, profile picture and number of tokens.
 There are also three actions you can take with each user.

-  If you click the delete icon, the user will be removed
+  If you click the delete icon, the user will be removed, there will be a popup confirmation.

   If you click "change password", there will be a popup where you can fill in the new password